-Accrued interest receivable on available-for-sale debt securities totaled \$15,584 at December 31, 2023 and is excluded from the estimate of credit losses.
+Accrued interest receivable on available-for-sale debt securities totaled \$36,582 and \$37,721 at December 31, 2024 and 2023, respectively and is excluded from the estimate of credit losses.

 Equity Securities: Equity securities are carried at fair value, with changes in fair value reported in net income.
 Equity securities without readily determinable fair values are carried at cost, minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or similar investment.